Amazon Author Central is a powerful platform for authors, especially if you are self-publishing…

 - Other literary achievements

-Here are some examples of compelling author biographies:
+Here are some examples of compelling author biographies from different genres:

 #1 – Lee Child, Jack Reacher Series: